-Johnny Chow is currently the Chief Investment Officer for LGR, with responsibility for overseeing c£70bn asset portfolio backing annuitant liabilities, including setting investment strategy, asset liability management and portfolio oversight.
+Johnny Chow is the Chief Investment Officer for Legal & General Retirement (LGR), with responsibility for overseeing the c£90bn asset portfolio backing annuitant liabilities, including setting investment strategy, asset liability management and portfolio oversight.
 Johnny has held this role since 2019 and prior to this served as the Head of Portfolio Construction for LGR.
 Before joining Legal & General Johnny worked at J.P.
 Morgan where he has held multiple roles including Exotic Credit Trading, Credit Correlation Trading and Counterparty Hedging Trading.
-Johnny is a CFA since 2016 and holds a Master in Mathematical Finance from the University of Toronto.
+Johnny is a CFA since 2016 and holds a Master's in Mathematical Finance from the University of Toronto.

-Beverley Alford (BReC and ARCC Member)
+Tom Bryant (BReC and ARCC Member)